nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 #### Deleting a bunny idea: `delete bunny`
-You can delete a selected bunny from the list of bunny ideas when you have written it or are no longer interested in writing it.
+You can delete a selected plot bunny from the list of bunny ideas when you have written it or are no longer interested in writing it.

 Format: `delete bunny BUNNY_INDEX`
-* `BUNNY_INDEX` is the index of the bunny you want to delete from the list
+* `BUNNY_INDEX` is the index of the plot bunny you want to delete from the list

-Example usages:
+Example usage:
 - `delete bunny 2`

 Example output: